Published On: January 30, 2026

 • "Always-on" messaging outside core hours

-Microsoft's Work Trend Index methodology is built on aggregated productivity signals, emphasizing how large-scale patterns reveal system-level friction.
+Microsoft's Work Trend Index methodology is built on aggregated productivity signals, and looking at these large-scale patterns reveal pain points on a systemic level.

 Use telemetry to ask better questions, such as: